Immuta vs Onehouse

 - How much does it cost?

-- Immuta offers a free plan and paid plans starting at $20/month.
+- Immuta offers a freemium pricing model with a free tier and paid plans for advanced enterprise features.

 - Does it have a free plan?